Printing: Gravure

 Gravure printing is an intaglio printing technique, where the image being printed is made up of small depressions in the surface of the printing plate.
 The cells are filled with ink, and the excess is scraped off the surface with a doctor blade.
 Then a rubber-covered roller presses paper onto the surface of the plate and into contact with the ink in the cells.
 The printing cylinders are usually made from copper plated steel, which is subsequently chromed, and may be produced by diamond engraving; etching, or laser ablation.

 Gravure printing is known for its ability to produce high-quality, high-resolution images with accurate color reproduction and using viscosity control equipment during production.

-Ink evaporation control Affects the change in the color of the printed image.
+Ink evaporation control affects the change in the color of the printed image.

 Gravure printing is used for long, high-quality print runs such as magazines, mail-order catalogues, packaging and printing onto fabric and wallpaper.
 It is also used for printing postage stamps and decorative plastic laminates, such as kitchen worktops.

 Flexography

 Flexography is a type of relief printing.
 The relief plates are typically made from photopolymers.

 The process is used for flexible packaging, corrugated board, labels, newspapers and more.
-In this market it competes with gravure printing by holding 80% of the market in USA, 50% in Europe but only 20% in Asia.
+In this market it competes with gravure printing by holding 80% of the market in US, 50% in Europe but only 20% in Asia.